johnloy/static-shadow-dom/README.md

 # static-shadow-dom
+### 🚨 Not ready for production!

+This package is a work in progress, and has not yet been robustly tested for the large variety of scenarios possible when mixing html-inlined scripts, external scripts, and external ES modules.
+Use at your own risk.

+Also, before using, be sure to read about [caveats](#caveats).

+---

-Transform custom elements in an HTML string or [hast AST](https://github.com/syntax-tree/hast) (if you already have the AST) to include a [declarative shadow DOM](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) `<template>` first child node, for custom element hydration when using static site generation (SSG) and server-side rendering (SSR).
+Transform custom elements in an HTML string or [hast AST](https://github.com/syntax-tree/hast) (if you already have the AST) to include a [declarative shadow DOM](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) (DSD) `<template>` first child node, for custom element hydration when using static site generation (SSG) and server-side rendering (SSR).

 In other words...